Dr Victoria Palmer

 Biography

-Before joining the Complexity and Health Programme Victoria was a research associate on the Sit Less Move More project, developing and evaluating a technology-based intervention to support older adults to sit less, and become more active.
-She has also worked on the Seniors USP project which sought to understand older people's sedentary patterns.
-Victoria's work as part of the qualitative research team on the Seniors USP project led to the development of Sit Less, Move More, Feel Good! a short leaflet-based intervention to support older adults to sit less.
-Through the University of Glasgow's Knowledge Exchange Fund Victoria led the development of the Sit Less, Move More, Feel Good! website which hosts the leaflet and associated training materials.
+Before joining the Complexity and Health Programme Victoria was a research associate on the Sit Less Move More project, developing and evaluating an intervention to support older adults to sit less, and become more active.
+She has also worked on projects which sought to understand older people's sedentary patterns and how to support older people to reduce their sedentary time.
+This included the development of Sit Less, Move More, Feel Good! a short leaflet-based intervention to support older adults to sit less and the Sit Less, Move More, Feel Good! website which hosts the leaflet and associated training materials.

-Victoria is an experienced qualitative researcher with experience using a wide range of methods including data-led interviews, life history interviews, and participatory methods.
+Victoria is a sociologist and an experienced qualitative researcher with experience using a wide range of methods including data-led interviews, life history interviews, and participatory methods.

 Research interests